GMLC-TDC/HELICS/docs/user-guide/federates.md

 ## Federate Configuration Options via JSON ##
 For any simulator that you didn't write for yourself, the most common way of configuring that simulator for use in a HELICS co-simulation will be through the use of an external JSON configuration file.
 This file will be read when a federate is being created and initialized and it will provide all the necessary information to incorporate that federate into the co-simulation.

 As the fundamental role of the co-simulation platform is to manage the synchronization and data exchange between the federates, you may or may not be suprised to learn that there are generic configuration options available to all HELICS federates that deal precisely with these.
-In this section, we'll focus on the options related to data exchange and in Section xxxxxxx we'll look at the timing parameter.
+In this section, we'll focus on the options related to data exchange and in [Timing section](./timing.md) we'll look at the timing parameters.
 Let's look at a generic JSON configuration file as an example with the more common parameters shown; the default values are shown in "[]".
 (Further parameters and explanations can be found in the [developer documentation](../configuration/Timing.md)

 ### Data Exchange Options ###